 BT: Biomodulina T®; COVID-19: Coronavirus Disease; MFC: Multiparametric Flow Cytometry; EDTA: Ethylenediaminetetraacetate; COPD: Chronic Obstructive Pulmonary Disease; mAb: Monoclonal Antibodies; IHI: Institute of Hematology and Immunology; FITC: Fluorescein Isothiocyanate; PE: Phycoerythrin; APC: Allophycocyanin; PC5: Cyanine 5 Phycoerythrin; PerCP: Peridinin Chlorophyll Protein; OR: Odds Ratios; CI: Confidence Intervals; IL: Interleukine; CMV: Cytomegalovirus; NK: Natural Killer Cell; TDP: Double Positive T Lymphocytes; EBV: Epstein Barr Virus; IFN-γ: Gamma Interferon; DNT- TCRαβ: Double Negative T lymphocytes; TEMRA: Effector Memory T cells re-expressing RA; SLE: Systemic Lupus Rrythematosus; ALPS: Autoimmune Lymphoproliferative Syndrome; Ig: Immunoglobulins; mIg: Membrane Immunoglobulins

-No conflicts of interest are declared between the participating
+No conflicts of interest are declared between the participating institutions and researchers.

 Declarations of Interest